pyroesp/Shiba-GD-IDE/README.md

 The GD-IDE allows you to plug in an IDE HDD into your dreamcast.

 The original GD-IDE is designed by tawy / DragonCity.
-You can find it here : [Dreamcast GD-IDE](https://boutique-dragoncity.myshopify.com/collections/dreamcast/products/dreamcast-pcb-dreamcast-gd-ide-v3-connecteur-ide)
+You can find the GD-IDE here : [Dreamcast GD-IDE](https://boutique-dragoncity.myshopify.com/collections/dreamcast/products/dreamcast-pcb-dreamcast-gd-ide-v3-connecteur-ide)

 ## Disclaimer